san-siva/gitsy/README.md

 ```

 **Key features:**
+- Creates new branches from your current branch (preserves branch context)
+- If you're on `develop` and create a new branch, it will be cut from `develop`
-- Only creates worktrees from the default branch (main/master)
+- During restructuring, automatically creates worktrees for both the original branch and target branch
 - Automatically sanitizes branch names for directory creation
 - Converts paths to absolute paths for clarity
 - Checks for existing worktrees to prevent duplicates